Officer Candidates School

 Welcome to the beginning of military life at Officer Candidates School (OCS) Quantico, Va.
 The first week is a real test of their strength and mindset, preparing them for the tough training ahead.

-My name is Sergeant Major Paul Davis (Ret), and I spent 27 years in the Marine Corps, including 8+ years in recruit training.
+My name is Sergeant Major Paul Davis (Ret), and I spent 27 years in the Marine Corps.
 I’m here to guide you through the exciting journey your recruit is about to embark on at OCS over the next several weeks.
 Follow me as we start with the arrival at OCS.

 The Transformation Begins